Learn how our lawyers can help if you or a loved one suffered injuries in a dog bite incident.

 In addition to statute of limitations considerations, practical problems can arise with delays in developing and presenting dog bite injury claims.
 Evidence can be lost, memories of witnesses fade and the dog’s owners may become more difficult to locate.

 We understand the special complexities of medicine and law that apply to dog bite injury cases.
 We also have the resources to stand toe-to-toe with the largest insurance companies.

-Please call or email us for a confidential, no-obligation consultation about your dog bite injury .
-Our experienced staff of certified injury specialists are ready to help you now, regardless of where you live.
+Please call or email us for a confidential, no-obligation consultation about your dog bite injury.
+Our experienced staff of personal injury and dog bite lawyers are ready to help you now, regardless of where you live.

-For free answers to your legal questions about injuries from dog bites, just complete our convenient online contact form.
+For free answers to your legal questions about how our lawyers can help if you suffered injuries from a dog bite, just complete our convenient online contact form.